icompuiz/node-toastycms/README.md

 From the above example, a child type can be defined that does not add any new attributes by has a unique Template.
 In this template instead of using the `image` output module, it uses an output module called `link`.
 This module takes a value and outputs an `<a></a>` element whose href is the value exposed by the `file` input module.

 I figure this flexibility will enable developers to define html templates, JSON templates, RSS feeds, and more.

+##File System
+One of the areas for improvement I found in content management systems I have used was in file management.
+Most CMS platforms rely on the host server's file system, which is sufficent for most installations.
+One of the benefits of using NodeJS for developing a server application is the cross-platform nature and scaleablity of the application inherited from NodeJS.
+Relying on the host system's file system limits both of these demensions.

+To try and earn back these core benefits provided by NodeJS, ToastyCMS uses MongoDB's GridStore as it's filesytem.
+An API that has the ability to add and remove files, organize file into directories, and define permissions to control access has been implemented.

+I figure that developers will not have to worry about where to store files and manage their permissions in the context of a traditional file system while deploying their application anywhere.

+The tradeoff here is this increases the coupling of this ToastyCMS and MongoDB, which means the likely hood of being able to hook in a different database system may become architecturally unfeasible.